Stronglifts 5x5 Workout Review

 So Is The Stronglifts Program Right For You?

-Well if you are just starting out, have never lifted before and you are prepared to start off with very light weights the Stronglifts 5×5 program is an excellent one and I would highly recommend it.
-If you have been training a while however I would suggest you do my version instead.
+Well if you are just starting out and you are prepared to start off with very light weights the Stronglifts 5×5 program is an excellent one and I would highly recommend it.
+But if you have been training for a while I would suggest you do my version instead.

-But whatever you do, avoid the 5-day split routines where you train each body part once per week and go to failure on all your sets.
-These are just not that effective for natural trainees, and training to failure all the time puts far too much stress on your central nervous system; so although you might make some progress at first, your gains will quickly come to a halt.
+But whatever you do, avoid the 5-day per week split routines where you train each body part once per week and go to failure on all your sets.
+These are just not that effective for natural trainees, and training to failure all the time puts far too much stress on your central nervous system.
+So although you might make some progress at first, your gains will quickly come to a halt.